ProactiveProgrammers/www.proactiveprogrammers.com/decks/discrete-structures-slides/making-connections/slides.md

 <mdi-tooltip-check class="text-6xl ml-8 mt-6 text-blue-600" />

 <div class="text-3xl font-bold mt-10 ml-4">
-Serve as input and output of a function
+Serve as the input and output of a function
 </div>

 </div>